Dedication to the

 Our Corporate Inventory of Greenhouse Gas Emissions (GHG) is updated annually, audited and made available in the Public Registry of Emissions of the Brazilian GHG Protocol Program.
 The document accounts for emissions from scopes 1, 2 and 3.

-In 2021, we developed a study, together with a specialized consulting firm, to define our decarbonization plan, where our scope 1 and 2 emissions over the last few years were evaluated, as well as the emissions profile of the protein production sector.
+We developed a study, together with a specialized consulting firm, to define our decarbonization plans, where our scope 1, 2 and 3 emissions over the last few years were evaluated, as well as the emissions profile of the protein production sector.
 As a result, we defined emissions scenarios considering the Company’s operational and strategic perspectives, based on internationally recognized methodologies.

 Efforts for mitigating emissions must be the main focus of the Company, offsetting only those emissions that cannot be eliminated.